kuieless/RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition/README.md

 Dataset and weight files are available on [Google Drive](YOUR_GOOGLE_DRIVE_LINK_HERE).
 We're actively streamlining and optimizing the codebase.

 ---
 ### **June 12, 2025: Paper Accepted!**
 Our paper has been **officially accepted**!

 ---
 ### **July 7, 2025: Paper Published!**
 Our paper is now **published**!
 Find it [here](YOUR_PUBLICATION_LINK_HERE).

 ---
 ### **July 16, 2025: RAMF Code Uploaded**
 The code for **RAMF** has been uploaded to this repository.

-## 7.16：We uploaded the code for RAMF on July 16th.
-## 7.7 出版
-## 6.12 The paper接受
-## 4.15：Note：Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.
-However, we have prepared the dataset and weight files, which are available for download on Google Drive.

 <h2 align="center">